MaayanLab/datacrossways/README.md

     -  The security group can only be deleted once the RDS instance is completely shut down.
 This process can take more than a minute.

 ## Local deployment
 The `backend API` and `React fronend` can be deployed on a local computer, mainly for development purposes.
 They still require the AWS resources like the `database` and `S3 bucket` configuration.
-The setup is described in details [here](#aws-resource-configuration).
+The setup is described in detail [here](#aws-resource-configuration).

 ## Cloud deployment